Eligijus112/word-embedding-creation/README.md

 # Creation of word embeddings using neural networks

-This project reads the text that is in **text.txt** file and creates a file with the word embeddings.
+The code in this project is used to read text and create a file with the word embeddings.

 # Activating the virtual environment